Rajan did not imply world economy slipping into new Great Depression, RBI clarifies

 43 officials in Indian diplomatic missions to face action

-NEW DELHI: Government is taking action with regard to complaints against 43 officials of Indian diplomatic missions in 17 countries facing a variety of charge including corruption and dereliction of duty, top external affairs ministry sources said on Sunday.
+NEW DELHI: Government is taking action with regard to complaints against 43 officials of Indian diplomatic missions in 17 countries facing a variety of charges including corruption and dereliction of duty, top external affairs ministry sources said on Sunday.

 "Action is being taken in all 43 cases as per established procedure," spokesman of the ministry of external affairs Vikas Swarup said.